nrdvana/perl-ELF-Writer/README.md

 ## WHOSE FAULT IS THIS?

-I, Michael Conrad, take full responsibility for this blatant abuse of technology.
+I, Michael Conrad, accept full responsibility for this blatant abuse of technology.

 ## BUT WHY, DAMMIT?
 WHY?